ToBlick/cs101/slides/welcome.md

 Please do not ask for an extension.

---

-You are hereby granted 2 free extensions for work submitted up to 1 week past the due date.

 ---

 template: how-course-works

 ## Quizzes

-Regular simple multiple-choice online quizzes.
+The can be simple multiple-choice online quizzes.
 These are meant to help you self-assess your own mastery of conceptual material.

 ---